 The Department is responsible for supplying advice to owners on how best to look after their buildings.
-We are also happy to visit a building and offer on-site advice, and this can be arranged by contacting your Area Senior Conservation Architect.
+We are also happy to visit a building and offer on-site advice, and this can be arranged by contacting the Historic Environment Division through our General Enquiry telephone line or e-mail.

 Information on grants and funding for repair work to Listed Buildings can be found within the site topic;